Seagate/cortx/doc/meetings/README.rst

 CORTX Monthly 'Meet an Architect' Series
 #######

-On the first Tuesday of every month at GMT 1600, the CORTX Community hosts a 'Meet an Architect' meeting in which a CORTX architect, or community member, presents a presentation of interest for the community and in which time is left for a question and answer session.
+On the first Thursday of every month at GMT 1600, the CORTX Community hosts a 'Meet an Architect' meeting in which a CORTX architect, or community member, presents a presentation of interest for the community and in which time is left for a question and answer session.